Homemade Yogurt - a few tips!

 Yogurt is surprisingly easy to make.
 A few simple tools, a few specific points to remember, and some time.
 Will it come out super thick and Greek-yogurt-ish?
 Not that I’ve found.
 But making that thick yogurt is again surprisingly easy: a few simple tools, a few points to remember, and some time.

 Yogurt starts (no pun intended) with a starter.
-You can buy commercial starter packs (I’ll likely leave with a few of these tucked away for emergencies) or, even simpler, use some yogurt you have on hand.
+You can buy commercial starter packs (I love the ones from New England Cheesemaking Company; they’re also available in many magasins here in French Polynesia) or, even simpler, use some yogurt you have on hand.
 A good starter yogurt specifics:

 The tools?